ACupOfJoe/Udacity-SQL-Log-Project/README.md

 # Required Views
 In order to run the code, you will need to have these views:

+## Option 1:
+Type "psql -d news -f create_views.sql" in the command line interface with create_views.sql located in the vagrant folder.

+## Option 2
+Run each of these views individually:

 1. CREATE VIEW titlecount
 AS SELECT title, COUNT(*) as count